iwatkot/maps4fs/README.md

 `"tile_name"` - the name of the SRTM tile which was used to generate the height map, e.g. "N52E013"<br>

 You can use this information to adjust some other sources of data to the map, e.g. textures, height maps, etc.

+## Advanced Settings
+You can also apply some advanced settings to the map generation process.
+Note that they're ADVANCED, so you don't need to use them if you're not sure what they do.<br>

+Here's the list of the advanced settings:

+- DEM multiplier: the height of the map is multiplied by this value.
+So the DEM map is just a 16-bit grayscale image, which means that the maximum avaiable value there is 65535, while the actual difference between the deepest and the highest point on Earth is about 20 km.
+So, by default this value is set to 3.
+Just note that this setting mostly does not matter, because you can always adjust it in the Giants Editor, learn more about the [heightScale](https://www.farming-simulator.org/19/terrain-heightscale.php) parameter on the [PMC Farming Simulator](https://www.farming-simulator.org/) website.

+- DEM Blur radius: the radius of the Gaussian blur filter applied to the DEM map.
+By default, it's set to 21.
+This filter just makes the DEM map smoother, so the height transitions will be more natural.
+You can set it to 1 to disable the filter, but it will result as a Minecraft-like map.

 ## Bugs and feature requests
 If you find a bug or have an idea for a new feature, please create an issue [here](https://github.com/iwatkot/maps4fs/issues) or contact me directly on [Telegram](https://t.me/iwatkot).<br>